ocombe/ocModal/README.md

 });
 ```

-- onClose: you can add a callback that will be called when the modal is closed
+- **onClose**: you can add a callback that will be called when the modal is closed
 ```javascript
 $ocModal.open(
 	url: 'partials/modal.html',